 - Nature-based solutions and water sensitive urban design are prioritised and used in urban areas. - 2.
 Coastal, terrestrial and freshwater ecosystems are enhanced to improve carbon storage and resilience to climate change. - 3.
-Development and infrastructure are planned to be resilient and adaptive to climate change and natural hazards.
+Development and infrastructure are planned to encourage and enable emissions reductions and be resilient and adaptive to climate change and natural hazards.